 Best CPU air cooler

-The Deepcool AS500 Plus punches above its weight (and price).
-It cools very well, it stays quiet, it's got great build quality, a subtle ARGB splash with its own controller and on top of all that.
-And, finally, it is great value relative to many dual fan single tower coolers.
-Short of stressing it with a heavily overclocked high-end processor, the AS500 Plus ticks all the boxes.
-Highly recommended.
+The Deepcool AS500 Plus punches above its weight and price.
+It cools very well, stays quiet, offers great build quality, and has a subtle ARGB splash with its own controller.
+Finally, it offers great value for money relative to many dual-fan single tower coolers.
+Short of stressing it with a heavily overclocked high-end processor, the AS500 Plus ticks all the boxes and comes highly recommended.

 For anything other than high-end CPUs, the Pure Rock 2 will keep your chip cool and quiet.
 If you're not interested in bling and want something that's a step up from bundled coolers, the Pure Rock 2 is a fantastic choice.
 It will cool out of sight, mind, and earshot.